DW01/traktor-docs/engine/physics.md

 ### Character Controller

-Building responsive character movement from scratch is tricky—you need to handle slopes, stairs, sliding, and collisions just right.
+Building responsive character movement from scratch is tricky.
+You need to handle slopes, stairs, sliding, and collisions just right.
 That's why Traktor provides a **CharacterComponent** that handles all the common cases for you.

 ```cpp
 // C++ - Create character controller